Do’s and don’ts for dining in the Vail Valley this winter

 Do: Wear a mask.

-Don’t: Ignore staff requests to social distance, put masks on or stand in undesignated areas.
+Don’t: Ignore staff requests to social distance, put masks on or stand in unapproved areas.

 These protocols are put in place to protect you from exposure to COVID-19.
-At the end of the day, the restaurants are trying to ensure that each diner has a good experience, and getting COVID would not fit in with that mission.
+At the end of the day, the restaurants are trying to keep diners safe and ensure that each diner has a good experience.
 So, help the restaurants create a safe leisure activity and listen to staff when they ask you to do something, even if you may not like or agree with it.

 Do: Make a reservation.